opencrvs/opencrvs-core/infrastructure/server-setup/README.md

 # Setting up a hosting environment for deploying OpenCRVS

 This README outlines the process to setup and deploy OpenCRVS on a remote server environment.
-The documentation is in progress and will be finalised for the public Beta release scheduled for June 2022.

-### How can I install and manage an OpenCRVS server cluster?
+### Decide on the size of your deployment

+Decide on the size of your deployment.
+OpenCRVS supports deploying to 1 server, but this is only supported for a testing, staging or a QA environment.

+Alternatively, OpenCRVS supports deploying to 3 servers creating Mongo replica sets for managing a production environment at a normal scale.

+Finally, OpenCRVS supports deploying to 5 servers creating Mongo replica sets for managing a production environment at a large scale.

+If you wish to enable an automated backup from production onto another server, you will need an additional server for this.

+### Provision your IP addresses with SSH access

+1. Using your hosting provider, setup 1, 3 or 5 Ubuntu server nodes with an additional backup server node should you require this option.
 OpenCRVS can be deployed on a cluster of 3 or 5 server nodes in production and 1 server node in a demo, staging or QA environment, each with the following minimm specification:

-#### 8 GB Memory (preferrably 16 GB) / 160 GB Disk / Ubuntu 18.04.3 (LTS) x64
+8 GB Memory (preferrably 16 GB) / 160 GB Disk / Ubuntu 18.04.3 (LTS) x64

-This folder contains scripts to setup the server nodes for OpenCRVS.

-Ansible is required to run the server setup.
-This should be installed on your local machine.
-Also ensure that you have ssh access with the root user to all the servers that you are trying to configure.
+2. Decide which of your IP addresses will be the **Manager Node** This server will be the manager in the Docker Swarm and the main server used to control load balancing.

-Add your users GIT SSH keys to all nodes
+3. Add your users GIT SSH keys to all nodes, and ensure that you take a note of each server's **hostname**

+This is a handy command to copy any SSH keys you use on Git into a server's .ssh/authorized_keys file.

 ```
 curl https://github.com/<git-user>.keys >> ~/.ssh/authorized_keys
 ```

-For production deployments of 3 or 5 servers, ensure the manager node can ssh into worker nodes (Required for automated backups)
+4. For production deployments of 3 or 5 servers, or where you are provisioning a server backup, ensure the manager node can ssh into all the other worker and backup nodes.

-SSH into manager node and create ssh key.
+SSH into manager node and create an ssh key.
 Press Enter for defaults and no passphrase

 ```
 ssh-keygen